alexismp/jae-identites/jae-scanner/README.md

-# Proto-Scan
+# JAE Scanner

-Proto-Scan is a web application that scans French Tennis Federation (FFT) licenses using a device's camera.
+JAE Scanner is a web application that scans French Tennis Federation (FFT) licenses using a device's camera.
 It automatically detects a clear image, extracts the license information using AI, and displays it to the user.

 ## Features